There are three things I remember most about our trip to Siem Reap.

 4. Bantaey Srei

 Around an hour away by tuk tuk from the main temple complex, Bantaey Srei is one of the smaller temples but also one of the most unique.
 The only temple made from pink sandstone, it boasts the best, most intricate temple carvings of all.
-I paid USD 22 and left at 6:30 AM to go there, but it was worth it.
+I made arrangements with our hotel and paid USD 22 roundtrip.
+You may be able to get this for less if you negotiated outside of your hotel.
+It takes about an hour to get there so we left bright and early at 6:30 AM.
 It’s definitely worth a visit.

 Suggested Length of Visit: 2-3 hrs